spyder-ide/spyder-docs/doc/plugins/unittest.rst

 .. image:: /images/unittest/unittest-expand-collapse.gif
    :alt: Expanding and collapsing test results in the Unit Testing pane

-If you double click on a test result, then the :doc:`/panes/editor` pane will jump to the location where this test is defined.
+If you double click on a test result, then the :ref:`panes-editor` pane will jump to the location where this test is defined.
 Unfortunately, this functionality is only available if you use the ``pytest`` framework.
 The ``unittest`` module does not record the test location.